liflab/beepbeep-3-book/markdown/palettes/README.md

 [⚓](https://github.com/liflab/beepbeep-3-examples/blob/master/Source/src/finitestatemachines/SimpleMooreMachine.java#L109)

-Method `addSymbol` takes as arguments the number of a state, and a `Function` object that is expected to return the desired symbol.
+The `addSymbol` method takes as arguments the number of a state, and a `Function` object that is expected to return the desired symbol.
 This function is expected to ignore its input arguments, and to have the same output arity as the Moore machine itself.
 In the present case, the function is a simple `Constant` that returns a `Boolean` object.
 We stress that the machine does not need to return a Boolean, and that any Java object can be associated to a state.

-We are now done.
-We can try our Moore machine on a sequence of events, by connecting it upstream to a `QueueSource` as usual, and by pulling the events that come out of it.
+The Moore machine is now ready.
+It can be applied on a sequence of events, by connecting it upstream to a `QueueSource` as usual, and by pulling the events it produces.

 ``` java
 QueueSource source = new QueueSource();